 Fixed asset (land, furniture, machinery, motor vehicles, etc.) purchase, other expenditure related to the purchase of fixed assets (import, freight, carriage, installation costs, etc.) is known as capital expenditure.

-Example: $10,000 is added to the existing old machinery to make it workable to increase the life of the machine.
+Example: $10,000 is added to the existing old machinery to make it work to increase the life of the machine.
 It can be said that the expenses, which will ensure further use over the period, will be part of the capital expense.

-Revenue receipts and income
+Revenue Receipts and Income

 All recurring receipts by way of ordinary income or business profit, which are used to meet day-to-day business expenses, are called revenue receipts.